-The below Customer Charter contains information on what our customers, elected representatives, and citizens can expect from their dealings with us regarding service delivery.
+The Customer Charter contains information on what our customers, elected representatives, and citizens can expect from their dealings with us regarding service delivery.

 Limerick City and County Council is a public service provider.
 This means that our role is to be of real service to our customers.
 We want to improve your quality of life and your physical environment in ways that do not compromise the quality of life for future generations.

 We have drawn up this Customer Charter so that you, the Customer, are clear on the quality of service you can expect from us in Limerick City and County Council.
 We are committed to giving you a quality service by trying to resolve your query at the first point of contact where possible.

-- Correctly under the law, with rules governing your entitlements and with published quality standards established for the particular service
+- Correctly under the law, with rules governing your entitlements and with published quality standards established for the particular service.

-- Helpfully, by making procedures, forms and information on entitlements and services easier to understand, by keeping proper records and by telling you about time limits or conditions that might disqualify you
+- Helpfully, by making procedures, forms and information on entitlements and services easier to understand, by keeping proper records and by telling you about time limits or conditions that might disqualify you.

-- Carefully, by communicating with other public bodies to make sure that your needs are not overlooked
+- Carefully, by communicating with other public bodies to make sure that your needs are not overlooked.

 - Courteously, including communicating with you in Irish if you so wish